 Airlines must allow a child who is under the age of 18 to use an approved CRS that is properly labeled, appropriate for the child's weight, and as long as the child is properly secured in the CRS.
 Many companies manufacture CRSs approved for use on aircraft that are specifically designed for larger children who are physically challenged.
-Additional information is available from the National Highway Traffic Safety Administration.
+See Child Safety Seat Ease of Use Ratings for more information.

 Adults with Special Needs

 Adults (18 years or older) who have physical challenges that require the support and security of a CRS or device in order to travel safely on an airplane may request an exemption to the FAA's regulations that require each passenger to be properly secured by a safety belt.
 This request may also be made by an airline on the passenger's behalf.
 Several companies manufacture restraint systems for adults with physical challenges.